Donnell J. Creel

 Fig. 20.
 ERGs in a patient with CSNB Type 2

-CSNB with retinal lesions is quite rare.
+CSNB with retinal lesions is rare.
 Oguchi’s disease is CSNB with an unusual golden to rust coloration of the fundus that is reversed with long dark adaptation.
-This is called Mizuo’s sign and requires 2-3 hours of dark adaptation.
-The ERG resembles CSNB Type 2 with no b-wave although cases have been reported that the ERG returns to normal after hours of dark adaptation.
+This is called Mizuo-Nakamura phenomenon (Fig. 19b) and requires 2-3 hours of dark adaptation for fundus to change to a normal appearance.
+The ERG resembles classic CSNB with no b-wave although cases have been reported that the ERG returns to normal after hours of dark adaptation.
 Another rare form of night blindness is stationary albipunctate degeneration also referred to as fundus albipunctata.
-This disorder includes stationary night blindness with white dots scattered throughout the fundus.
+This disorder includes stationary night blindness with white dots scattered throughout the fundus (Fig. 19c).
 The ERG b-wave is attenuated but returns to normal after long dark adaptation.
-A third form is Kandori’s syndrome characterized by large irregular hyperfluorescent flecks in the peripheral and central retina.
-In Nyctalopia the ERG is similarly affected as in stationary albipunctate degeneration.
+A third rare form is Kandori’s syndrome characterized by large irregular hyperfluorescent flecks in the peripheral and central retina.
+The ERG is similarly affected as in stationary albipunctate degeneration.

 Other retinal atrophies